A piece of information about an object, usually a user, supplied by an identity provider to a service provider.

 Authentication & authorisation

 An identity provider or service provider within a federation.
-Some have more than one entity, such as when a service provider has several products.
+Some members have more than one entity, such as when a service provider has several products.

 Identity Provider (IdP)